Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

-up to an error term $O(N\log N)$ that vanishes when the two norms are Hermitian.
-Let $X$ be a smooth, $n$-dimensional complex projective variety endowed with an ample bundle $L$.
-Any two smooth positive metrics $\phi,\p$ on $L$ induce for each $m\in\N$ $L^2$-norms $\n_{L^2(m\phi)},\n_{L^2(m\p)}$ on the space of sections $H^0(mL)=H^0(X,L^{\otimes m})$, and the asymptotic expansion of Bergman kernels turns out to be equivalent to the existence of a full asymptotic expansion
+Let next $X$ be an $n$-dimensional complex projective manifold.
+Every smooth, positively curved metric $\phi$ on an (ample) line bundle $L$ over $X$ induces, for each $m\in\N$, an $L^2$-norm $\n_{L^2(m\phi)}$ on the space of global sections $\Hnot(mL)=\Hnot(X,L^{\otimes m})$.
+The asymptotic expansion of Bergman kernels mentioned above turns out to be equivalent to the existence of a full asymptotic expansion